Saint-Vaast-la-Hougue: Toponymy

 Saint-Vaast is the Norman name of Saint Vedast and Hougue is a Norman language word meaning a "mound" or "loaf" and comes from the Old Norse word haugr.

 Geography

 Saint-Vaast-la-Hougue is part of the canton of Val-de-Saire and the arrondissement of Cherbourg.
 The town had a population of 1,712 in 2019.
-The island of Tatihou forms part of the Saint-Vaast-la-Hougue commune.
+It is located on the north east coast of the Cotentin peninsula and home to a marina.
+The town is crossed by the Saire.